What Is a Holistic End of Life Skills Practitioner?

 We not only help with the spiritual aspect, on a practical level we can help to create memory books , and death plans, we help with sign posting, navigating the confusing red tape that surrounds death and the dying process, before, during and after.

 We can be called in by the family or the dying person themselves at any stage.
 We provide support not just for the dying person but also the families and loved ones.

 We work wherever we are needed, within the home, hospitals, hospices and care homes.

-As a fully qualified holistic therapist, Reiki healer (to level 3 Master Teacher) and hedgerow herbalist (AuroraStar Holistic Therapies & Training).
-I utilise all of the skills and therapies that I have at my disposal into my Soul Midwifery practice.
-I have much experience within palliative care, having been a Butterfly Volunteer (a companion to the dying) at the Lister Hospital, I currently volunteer at Willen Hospice, and co own a palliative complementary therapy service (Angelic Aurora Palliative Care Therapies) that caters to helping people at end of life and with life limiting illnesses receive access to gentle holistic complementary therapies within their homes.
+As a fully qualified holistic therapist, Reiki healer (to level 3 Master Teacher) and hedgerow herbalist ( click to visit my Facebook page), I utilise all of the skills and therapies that I have at my disposal into my End of Life Skills practice.
+I have much experience within palliative care, having been a Butterfly Volunteer (a companion to the dying) at the Lister Hospital, I currently volunteer at Willen Hospice, and co own a palliative complementary therapy service (Angelic Aurora Palliative Care Therapies – click to visit my Facebook page) that caters to helping people at end of life and with life limiting illnesses receive access to gentle holistic complementary therapies within their homes.

 It IS possible to have a “good” death.
 Knowledge is power, and I believe in empowering people to make informed choices, not only about their lives, but their deaths, and how they die.
 Over the year’s those skills have been lost and we are now all so afraid of getting old, sick, and dying.
 Much of my work now involves running small workshops teaching and sharing these end of life skills that we have lost – setting up meetings and discussions about death and dying, bringing understanding and awareness to something that we have all been hiding from and fearful of for too long.